sn-lab/MouseGoggles/README.md

 	sudo ./fbcp-ili9341
 	```
 	* note 1: Depending on which circular display you're using, the `cmake ..` line may have to be customized.
 If you're using a circular display with the GC9307 driver (e.g. TT108RGN10A), then the default `cmake ..` line is appropriate.
 If the display uses the 		ST7789V2 driver (e.g., TT108RRN13A), the line should be changed to `cmake -DST7789V2=ON ..`.
 And if you're using a display with the GC9A01 driver (e.g., waveshare 240x240), use `cmake -DGC9A01=ON ..`.
- 	* note 2: when you are asked if you want to continue installing, answer yes.
+ 	* note 2: When you are asked if you want to continue installing, answer yes.
+	* note 3: See the error "vc_dispmanx_display_open failed!" on the last step?
+See [this issue](https://github.com/sn-lab/MouseGoggles/issues/23) for a quick fix.

 This installation has been verified using the following software versions:
 * flatpak: 1.14.1-4